Daniel Cornejo

 Without a doubt, it is forcing us to develop much deeper capabilities.

-Technology does not replace us; it simply automates the routine and predictable.
-By freeing us from that operational burden, it forces us to enhance what no algorithm can replicate: our critical thinking to guide technology, empathy to build trusting relationships, and constant adaptability.
+Technology does not replace us; it simply automates the routine and the predictable.
+By freeing us from that operational burden, it forces us to enhance what no algorithm can replicate: our critical thinking to guide technology, empathy to build relationships of trust, and constant adaptability.

-In summary, technology will take care of the mechanical, pushing us to be exceptionally more human and strategic
+In summary, technology will take care of the mechanical aspect, pushing us to be exceptionally more human and strategic.

 What human quality is indispensable to lead in an industry where everything changes so fast?